 Stretch Break Software

 Stretch Break is an ergonomic software program that helps prevent computer related injuries by gently reminding you to take periodic breaks while using your computer.
-University employees can now download the Stretch Break software program.
-Stretch Break is compatible with Windows operating systems only.
+It can be installed on the work computers of SJSU employees with the help of the ITS team.

-To get started, click the “Stretch Break Software” button below.
+- To get started, click the “Stretch Break Software Request” button.